-- b.2.
-If the applicant has achieved an EmSAT English or its equivalent with a minimum, required score and has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.0 2.49 on a 4 scale, may conditionally admit to the Professional Postgraduate Diploma in Teaching program or the Master programs.
-Such a student under this category, will be allowed to progress to the graduate program only if they meet the following requirements during the period of conditional admission or be subject to a dismissal: . - Take a maximum of nine graduate-level credit hours as remedial preparation for the graduate program (These remedial courses are not for credit within the degree program). - Must achieve a minimum CGPA of 3.0 on a 4.0 scale in these remedial courses in order to progress to the graduate program. - b.3.
-If the applicant has achieved an EmSAT English with a minimum score of 1 250or its equivalent (for the programs taught in English) with a recognized Bachelor's degree and a minimum cumulative grade point average (CGPA) of 3.0 on a 4 scale, may conditionally admit to the Master program, Such a student must meet the following requirements during the period of conditional admission or be subject to a dismissal: - i.
-May take a maximum of six credit hours in the first semester of study, not including intensive English courses; - ii.
-Must achieve a minimum CGPA of 3.0 on a 4.0 scale, , in the first six credit hours of creditbearing courses studied for the graduate program; - iii.
-Must achieve an EmSAT English with minimum score of 1400 or its equivalent, by the end of the student's first semester of study; - b.4.
-If the applicant has not achieved the English proficiency test with the minimum score required and /or the required score in EmSAT "Arabic" (for the programs taught in Arabic), and has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 3.0 on a 4 scale, may conditionally admit to the Professional Postgraduate Diploma in Teaching program or the Arabic Master programs, Such a student must meet the following requirements during the period of conditional admission or be subject to a dismissal :May take a maximum of six credit hours in the first semester of study, not including intensive English courses; - Must achieve a minimum CGPA of 3.0 on a 4.0 scale, in the first six credit hours of creditbearing courses studied for the graduate program - Must achieve an EmSAT English with a minimum score of 950 or its equivalent, by the end of the student's first semester of study; - Must achieve an EmSAT Arabic with a minimum score of - 1100 or its equivalent, by the end of the student's first semester of study;
+- If the applicant has achieved an EmSAT English with a minimum score of 1250 or its equivalent (for the Master programs taught in English) with a recognized Bachelor's degree and a minimum cumulative grade point average (CGPA) of 3.0 on a 4 scale, he/she may be conditionally admitted to the Master program.
+Such a student must meet the following requirements during the first semester of conditional admission or be subject to a dismissal: - i.
+Must take six credit hours in the first semester of study, not including intensive English courses; - ii.
+Must achieve a minimum CGPA of 3.0 on a 4.0 scale, in the first semester - iii.
+Must achieve an EmSAT English with a minimum score of 1400 or its equivalent, by the end of the student's first semester of study. - C) If the applicant for the programs taught in Arabic has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 3.0 on a 4.0 scale, but has not achieved the required score on the English proficiency test and /or the required score in EmSAT "Arabic", such a student may be conditionally admitted and must meet the following requirements during the first semester of conditional admission or be subject to a dismissal: - Must take six credit hours in the first semester of study, not including the remedial English, Arabic courses; - Must achieve a minimum CGPA of 3.0 on a 4.0 scale, in the first six credit hours of creditbearing courses studied for the graduate program - Must achieve an EmSAT English with a minimum score of 950 or its equivalent, by the end of the student's first semester of study; - Must achieve an EmSAT Arabic with a minimum score of 1250 by the end of the student's first semester of study;